 You can have up to 5000 archived objects at any time.
 You should move ad objects from archived states to deleted states if you no longer need to retrieve them via edges.
 To learn how states work and for sample calls see Storing Ad Objects.

-You can also try API calls with Graph API Explorer.
+Try API calls with Graph API Explorer.
 You can try any API call you would like to make to the Marketing API, see blog post.
 Select your app in

-App grant your app
+App, and grant your app

 ads_read permission in